jeremywar/element-rotator/README.md

 # element-rotator
 A simple, lightweight jQuery plugin for rotating through images, text, or other elements.
-There are many rotator plugins out there with many options and are very large, my goal with this function is to write it short and sweet, with only two options.
+There are many rotator plugins out there with many options and are very large.
+My goal with this function was to write it short and sweet, with only two options.
 The transition effect for this function is a "fade" with optional speed and display times.

 ## Installation: